hassan-gsis/SurWay--MERN/README.md

 > This took way longer than expected to complete.
 The general idea was to add several features like browser finger printing and SSO to ensure that a single user could be allowed to cast a vote only once.
 But, I decided to postpone these features for a future release.

 I had been trying to make up time to learn JavaScript, specifically Node and React for the better part of the last year.
 I have gone through several learn in 4-hour courses and a million tutorials but, as always actually making a project with JS was something which helped me learn things even better.
-I even wrote about it here in - [The 'I think I have got the hang of it' Moment - React](https://dev.to/rohansawant/the-i-think-i-have-got-the-hang-of-it-moment-react-5025)

 This is a general overview of how I went about building it, with some useful resources and some screenshots.

 #### Step 1 - Set up Node and React